utkarsh23kushwaha/mailed-it/README.md

 - Add and remove subscribers from your email list.
 - Create and manage email campaigns.
 - Start and send email campaigns to your subscribers.
-- Track the status and results of your email campaigns.

 **Installation:**